 Frederick R. Nance is the firm’s Global Managing Partner, US LLP.
 Fred is a highly-regarded legal and business counselor, and a nationally-recognized Sports and Entertainment Law practitioner.
 His high profile practice ranges from involvement in an ongoing series of critical negotiations involving community interests in Northeast Ohio to serving as business counsel to NBA star LeBron James, comedian Dave Chappelle and other notable athletes and entertainers.
 He is also an experienced trial litigator in federal and state courts.

 Fred serves on the boards of the Cleveland Clinic (as a fiduciary director), the Greater Cleveland Partnership and of the publicly traded company RPM International Inc. He previously served for six years as an outside director to the publicly traded McDonald & Company Investments, Inc., where he was a member of the Audit and Compensation Committees.
-His previous nonprofit board service includes 10 years on the board of The Cleveland Foundation, as well as service on the boards of the Cleveland Museum of Art, the Catholic Diocese of Cleveland Foundation, and BioEnterprise, Inc.
+His previous nonprofit board service includes 10 years on the board of The Cleveland Foundation, as well as service on the boards of Team NEO, the Cleveland Museum of Art, the Catholic Diocese of Cleveland Foundation, and BioEnterprise, Inc.

 He has a long track record of civic leadership at the highest levels in the Cleveland area, including as a standing member of the Executive Committees of the Greater Cleveland Partnership, Cleveland’s 14,000+ chamber of commerce, where he served as the Chairman of the Board from 2006 to 2008.
 He is also a member of the Executive Committee and past President of The 50 Club of Cleveland.